mobiledge/LivsyFileSystemManager/README.md

 ## A universal tool to perform CRUD operations via FileManager.

-You can read more about in <a href="https://livsycode.com/blog/file-system-crud-operations-manager/">my article</a>.
+You can read more in <a href="https://livsycode.com/blog/file-system-crud-operations-manager/">my article</a>.

 ## Installation